jcblsn/deep-monitoring-gsl/README.md

 Finally, the project will include a web application that allows users to explore the data and forecasts interactively.

+## Contents

+- `data/`
+- `src/`
+  - `notebooks/`
+  - `scripts/`
+- `reference/`
+- `models/`

+## Roadmap

+- [x] Acquire and process SAR imagery
+~~- [ ] Produce mask representing ground truth from breaklines file~~
+- [ ] Produce mask representing ground truth from alternate source
+- [ ] Trim SAR data and mask to narrow area around lake within region of interest
+- [ ] Tile SAR data and perform processing steps for model training
+- [ ] Train U-net for image segmentation
+- [ ] Make predictions on tiles, compose to single image and assess performance, iterating as necessary
+- [ ] Assess performance on imagery from different years, times of year, iterating as necessary
+- [ ] Acquire imagery for all available dates, get model predictions for historical lake area
+- [ ] Compare estimates to existing estimates
+- [ ] Build website to display static historical estimates
+- [ ] Write up differences between existing interpolated lake estimates and deep learning estimates
+- [ ] Build infrastructure for ingesting and making predictions for new data using Cloud Composer or Github Actions
+- [ ] Add live estimates to website
+- [ ] Build static forecast model to predict future lake estimates using historical data
+- [ ] Augment website and forecast model to accommodate real-time updates
+- [ ] Finishing touches, distribution, promotion

 ## Process journal